All Town of Waxhaw taxes/licenses can be made by cash, check or online payment. Checks made payable and mailed to:

-Starting July 1, 2015, the Town of Waxhaw no longer collects Privilege License Taxes and issue Business Licenses.
+On July 1, 2015 the Town of Waxhaw stopped collecting Privilege License Taxes and issuing Business Licenses.
 North Carolina General Statute 160A-211 - Privilege License Taxes - was repealed on May 29, 2014 by the North Carolina General Assembly.
 However, businesses are still required to obtain any zoning or permitting requirements from the Town of Waxhaw for their business.

 Beer and wine licenses are still required.
-The following businesses have a separate Town of Waxhaw ordinance in which this repeal does not affect: Vehicles for Hire, Peddlers/Solicitors.
+In addition, the following businesses have a separate Town of Waxhaw ordinance in which this repeal does not affect: Vehicles for Hire, Peddlers/Solicitors.

 Should you have any questions or concerns, please contact the Tax Department at 704-843-2195.